 Here are some of the basic things you need to know:

-If your child will be four on September 1 of the year they are allowed to begin school, you can hold them back to the next fall.
+- If your child will be four on September 1 of the year they are allowed to begin school, you can hold them back to the next fall.
 (This is sometimes called ‘red shirting’ your child.
-I don’t have personal experience with this, but my friend Jennifer wrote an interesting opinion piece a few years ago about her experience.)
+I don’t have personal experience with this, but my friend Jennifer wrote an interesting opinion piece a few years ago about her experience & we discussed this on the podcast a few years ago.)

 You can find these policies online.